 I had the opportunity to sit down with Moses via Zoom to speak about her movie, the process of getting it made, and about making a movie looking at a darker type of female relationship.

-I am going to come right out and say that I did not get along with Fried Barry, but I can see why it is resonating for some viewers.
-Grimy, greasy, seedy, and salacious, this film belongs to the cinema of excess, in which everything that happens to the lead character happens to the fullest extent that it can complete with any undue side effects and grossness that might follow.
+I will come right out and say that I did not get along with Fried Barry, but I can see why it resonates with some viewers.
+Grimy, greasy, seedy, and salacious, this film belongs to the cinema of excess, in which everything that happens to the lead character happens to the fullest extent that it can, complete with any undue side effects and grossness that might follow.

 Is it bold or just juvenile?
 Honestly, I can’t quite tell.

 There are, broadly speaking, two kinds of kaiju films: those that are laden with metaphor, meaning, and subtext like 1954’s Godzilla, and those where giant monsters fight each other for the amusement of the audience like 1974’s Godzilla vs. Mechagodzilla.
 I like both varieties of these movies, but it’s clear to me that Minoru Kawasaki loves the latter.

 Monster Seafood Wars is in many ways a perfect homage to the silliest of the classic kaiju movies, complete with men in suits playing the monsters, ridiculously low tech effects, and a ridiculous storyline.
 The only thing it’s missing is space aliens.

 On a cold winter night during a snowstorm, a man walks into a bar.
 The bar is deserted, but for the bartender.
 After a drink and some conversation, he offers to tell the bartender a story that starts like this: